 What is Firmware

 Firmware is a specialized type of computer software designed to control low-level operations for specific hardware devices.
-It manages essential functions and can provide hardware abstractionAbstraction is a concept that simplifies the management of system complexity by hiding unnecessary details from the user... ... services to higher-level software.
+It manages essential functions and can provide hardware abstractionAbstraction is a core principle in computer science that simplifies complex systems by exposing only the necessary details while hiding internal implementation.
+In software development, abstraction allows programmers to interact with objects, components, or services without needing to understand every underlying mechanism.
+This concept enables developers to manage complexity more effectively, focus on essential behavior, and build software that is easier to maintain, extend, and reuse. ... services to higher-level software.
 In simpler devices, firmware might be the complete operating system, overseeing all control, monitoring, and data manipulation activities.

 Uses